oxmoei/boundless/README.md

 ```bash
 sudo ./scripts/setup.sh
 ```
-However we need to install some dependecies manually in the next steps.
+However, we need to install some dependecies manually:

 ```console
 \\ Execute command lines one by one